 Offenders are granted Intervention in Lieu of Conviction with substance abuse treatment ordered by the Court.
 The Offenders are referred to treatment agencies in the community, which provide intensive treatment and regular urinalysis testing to monitor drug/alcohol use.
 The IILC Officer coordinates the referrals, monitors compliance and corresponds with the Court regularly regarding treatment progress.
-Those who successfully complete this program are eligible for the case to be dismissed.
+Those who successfully complete this Program are eligible for their case to be dismissed.